ajenstory/about/README.md

 #### What I'm working on now

-- A [personal web app](https://jencorbett.dev) where I will publish my own content, projects, writing and photography 👩🏻‍💻
+- A [personal web app](https://github.com/ajenstory/jencorbett.dev)to host my own content, projects, writing and photography, utilising NEXT.js, spotify API, content-layer & Vercel for CI/CD 👩🏻‍💻

 #### What I'm working on next